The PG Year

 2. If you have applied for financial aid or scholarships, inquire about the policy on securing your funding for the following year.

 3. Design and finalize your Gap Year plans.
 If you have not already chosen programs and activities for your year, begin planning.
-If you need additional help, reach out to your parents, guidance counselor or a Gap Year advisor for assistance.
+If you need additional help, contact your parents, guidance counselor, or a Gap Year advisor.

 4. Most deferral-friendly colleges will have a procedure that includes writing a deferral letter detailing your intended Gap Year plans.
-Be as specific as possible in crafting your letter.
-You should address why you want to take a Gap Year, what you plan doing and how it will make you a better member of their student body as a result.
+Be as specific as possible when crafting your letter.
+You should address why you want to take a Gap Year, what you plan to do, and how it will make you a better student body member.
 See a sample deferral request letter here.

-5. Be sure to submit a deferral request before your college’s deadline.
-This varies from school to school so make sure to check.
+5. Submit a deferral request before your college’s deadline.
+This varies from school to school, so make sure to check.

-7. When you arrive on campus seek out other returned gappers.
+7. When you arrive on campus, seek out other returned gappers.
 Some colleges, like Middlebury, have a Gap Year club.
-This helps ease the transition from an amazing Gap Year into a meaningful college experience."
+This helps ease the transition from a fantastic Gap Year into a meaningful college experience.

-This video from GoAbroad.com offers a look at some possibilities for a Gap Year.
+This video from GoAbroad.com offers some possibilities for a Gap Year.

 Admission Requirements

 What kind of grades do you need?
 Pretty good ones!
 A's and B's are expected.
-In addition you will need to offer a sport or other exttracurricular activity.
+In addition, you will need to offer a sport or other extracurricular activity.
 That will enable you to fit right into the life and community of your new school.
 After all, you will only be there for a year.
 Stellar recommendations from your current school will help.

-This video from Taylor The Gap offers some more ideas for a productive PG Year.
+This video from Taylor The Gap offers more ideas for a productive PG Year.

 Application Process

 The application process is a little different.
-Instead of taking SSAT or ISEE, you offer PSAT or SAT test scores.
-Places for PG year are extremely limited.
-Be sure to apply as early as you can.
+Instead of taking the SSAT or ISEE, you offer PSAT or SAT test scores.
+Places for the PG year are extremely limited, so be sure to apply as early as you can.
 Need financial aid?
 Expect that to be limited.
-Always ask up front.
+Always ask upfront.

 Questions?
 Contact us on Facebook. @privateschoolreview